top of page

 They arrived to the Church of St. Joseph in Somerset, Ohio, which is where the first Mass celebrated in Ohio took place in 1808.
 They did a Eucharistic procession in the cemetery of St. Joseph, praying for all those buried there as well as all the faithful departed, that those who ate the body and drank the blood of Jesus might, according to his promise, live forever.

 Then they processed to the front steps of Ohio's oldest Catholic Church where Columbus Bishop Earl Fernandes waited with dozens of faithful and the Dominican priests who staff the Church.
-Bishop Fernandes brought the Lord into the Church for an hour of adoration during which Seton pilgrims Zoe Dongas and Brother Lazarus Sharpe, CFR, sang.
+Bishop Fernandes brought the Lord into the Church for an hour of adoration during which Seton pilgrims Zoe Dongas and Brother Lazarus Vina, CFR, sang.

 The Church, which seats 300, was filled to overflowing well before Mass was to begin.
 Many of the faithful sat in choir stalls in the chancel (sanctuary) of the Church and stood along the walls, in the back and out the doors.